 All manuscripts are to be submitted online here.

 Other editorial inquiries may be directed to firstname.lastname@example.org

 ANZJPH prefers informative titles that indicate the research's substantive findings and study design.

-The Abstract must be structured using the headings Objective, Methods, Results, Conclusions, Implications.
+The Abstract must be structured using the headings Objective, Methods, Results, Conclusions, Implications for Public Health.
 An alternative format may be considered, if authors provide good reasons.

 The electronic file of the manuscript should be in English, using a format compatible with Microsoft Word for Windows (PC) in a standard font.